haerimhwang/haerimhwang.github.io/_posts/tools/2021-02-23-Korean-c-test.md

 <br>
 <br>

-* When you use this analyzer for your research, please cite:
+* When you use this tool for your research, please cite:
   `Lee-Ellis, S. (2009).
 The development and validation of a Korean C-Test using Rasch analysis.
 Language Testing, 26, 245–274.`